ananace/k8s-sidecar/README.md

 ## Configuration Environment Variables

 - `LABEL`
-  - description: Label that should be used for filtering
+  - description: Label that should be used for filtering.
   - required: true
   - type: string

 - `FOLDER`
-  - description: Folder where the files should be placed
+  - description: Folder where the files should be placed.
   - required: true
   - type: string

 - `CONCAT`
-  - description: File to concatenate result into
+  - description: File to concatenate result into.
   - required: false
   - type: string

 - `CONCAT_HEADER`
-  - description: Prepend source file as a header for each concat, prefixed with the given string (a suitable comment character is recommended)
+  - description: Prepend source file as a header for each concat, prefixed with the given string. (a suitable comment character is recommended)
   - required: false
   - type: string